imixs/imixs-workflow/src/site/markdown/engine/plugins/ruleplugin.md

   * txtBusinessRuleEngine - defines the script language used by the Plugin.

 The rule plugin supports any Script Engine provided by the JVM.

+##JDK-7 Support

+With JDK-8 the new Script Engine 'Nashorn' was introduced.
+Nashorn treats java.util.Map objects as JSON objects which allows to tread the Map keys as "properties".
+So an item value of the script variables 'workitem' and 'activity' can be accessed as properties by its item name.

+	var name=workitem.txtname[0];

+So as long as business rule is evaluated by Nashorn, the script engine will specially link the Map properties provided by the Imixs-Workflow engine and you can access the values by properties.

+In case of using JDK-7 you need to use the getter method to access values in an equal way.
+See the following example:

+	var name=workitem.get('txtname')[0];

+<strong>Note:</strong> In case you are running Imixs-Workflow in JDK-7 you need to use the get-method instead of direct access to properties by the item name.

+Find further details details about Nashorn [here](https://wiki.openjdk.java.net/display/Nashorn/Nashorn+extensions#Nashornextensions-SpecialtreatmentofobjectsofspecificJavaclasses).